Team-About/big-pootential/README.md

 ## Story

-### A Big Poopy game about food and drink that causes a big fight back the next day?
-"Mmmmm Yes Please Daddy."
+### A fun game all about who can brew up the biggest poo!
+But be careful you don't poo too soon!""